From “Home” By Lauren Samuelson

 • to share and discuss the draft together in workshops

-• to revise the creative piece
+• to revise the draft

 - Email Address

 Registrants will be notified of their placement via email.
-Each session is limited to eight participants.

 Note: Participants who miss the first meeting will forfeit their spaces to those on the waitlist.
 No refunds are issued for missed workshops.